Right of First Offer: Everything You Need to Know

 - What's the difference between right of first offer and an option?

 An option is a contractual obligation for the option to sell or lease an asset at a specified time and for a specified price.
 Where the owner chooses when the right of first offer is enacted, by choosing to sell the asset, the period of time for an option is predetermined.
 The holder of the option can exercise it anytime within that option period.

 Not sure how to get started?
 Post your question or concern to receive a free custom quote from an UpCounsel lawyer.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-These lawyers studied at schools like Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with or on behalf of major companies, such as Google, Twillio, and Stripe.
+These lawyers studied at schools like Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with or on behalf of major companies, such as Google, Twillio, and Menlo Ventures.